Journey to Pascha

 Objectives

-By the end of this Lesson, learners should be able to:- Recount why and how the disciples and followers of Christ abandoned Him during His last hours with them
+By the end of this Lesson, learners should be able to:- Briefly describe the events of Great and Holy Friday

 Materials